rltoscano/pluot/README.md

 # Installation

-1. Pull down all the polymer depedencies with `polymer install` run from the webapp folder.
+1. Pull down all the polymer dependencies with `polymer install` run from the `webapp` folder.

 # Deployment